It is time for us to recognize that what is going on is a crisis of confidence, some of it short-term, the rest longer-term, writes Jack Mintz.

 The federal government should move quickly with a package of financial support.

 In the longer term Canada needs to improve its investment climate and resource development policies.
 We have had good employment growth in the past several years, but labour productivity has stalled as our economy has shifted from mining, oil/gas and manufacturing to lower value-added sectors.
 Many market observers thought 2020 would be a better year but the continuing unresolved regulatory and First Nation issues have contributed to weak economic growth.
 These problems are now accentuated by coronavirus and the OPEC-Russia oil price war.

 The federal government has not yet found a political consensus on “responsible resource development.”
 And it has picked a target for net zero emissions in 2050 without knowing the cost to the economy or even having a realistic plan.
 Developing one will take time and for now takes a back seat to current fallout from coronavirus and the oil price rout.

 Which raises the question of the federal budget, now delayed likely to early April.
 Coming out of the election the Liberals have been looking to adopt new spending programs and climate-change actions, with possible tax increases on investors and businesses.
 All that should be put aside.
 Fiscal policy should address the current pressures instead.

 Our political leaders should be working to instil confidence that Canada will handle any global or domestic problems.
 We did this in 2008 with the global financial crisis.
 We can do it again.
 But actions will talk louder than speeches or photo ops.

-Jack M. Mintz is an MLI Senior Fellow and the President’s Fellow at the University of Calgary’s School of Public Policy and is a Distinguished Fellow at the Macdonald-Laurier Institute.
+Jack M. Mintz is the President’s Fellow at the University of Calgary’s School of Public Policy and is a Distinguished Fellow at the Macdonald-Laurier Institute.